 The Department also sponsors a Graduate Research Conference in December each year for students to give practice job talks.

-Information about funding for going on the job market can be found on the student wiki here.
+Information about funding for going on the job market can be found on the student wiki here (current PhD students only).

 We use a dossier service called Interfolio for placement dossiers.
 Interfolio holds an entire dossier in electronic form: CV, writing sample, letters, and anything else.
 These materials can be reviewed by the Placement Committee and are printed out and mailed by Interfolio on the job candidate's request.
 Please use the links to the left to learn more about Interfolio.

 Letters should be submitted to Interfolio by 1 October.